-A coach says there was evidence showing that players were instructed to keep their heads up, but they were not warned of the potentially crippling spinal injuries that could occur if they did not.
+A New York City Spinal Injury Attorney says there was evidence showing that players were instructed to keep their heads up, but they were not warned of the potentially crippling injuries that could occur if they did not.

 New York Spinal Injury Attorneys are important in your fight to claim the compensation due you.
 Their professionalism will see to all the angles of the case and their dedication will see you to a satisfactory outcome.